 Where to Stop for Lunch or a Break

-There are many viewpoints along the way on this hike which make good spots to stop and have a break or a picnic lunch.
+There are many viewpoints along the hike that make good places to stop for a break or picnic lunch.
 There are places to stop and eat along the summit, but the wind can get very strong up there.

 Try to find a better, more sheltered spot a little lower.
 We stopped for lunch at the final clearing before re-entering the forest.